ikehamakabenedicta/Power-BI-Report/README.md

 To Enhance ATM Maintenance and Servicing: It is crucial to evaluate maintenance schedules and correlate them with ATM performance.
 By analyzing data on maintenance activities and their impact on ATM downtime and disruptions, we can identify opportunities to improve the efficiency and effectiveness of servicing processes.
 This evaluation allows us to identify patterns or trends that may indicate the need for adjustments in the maintenance schedule or proactive measures to prevent potential issues.
 By optimizing servicing and maintenance, we can minimize downtime, maximize ATM availability, and ensure a seamless customer experience.

-To Enhance ATM Maintenance and Servicing: It is crucial to evaluate maintenance schedules and correlate them with ATM performance.
-By analyzing data on maintenance activities and their impact on ATM downtime and disruptions, we can identify opportunities to improve the efficiency and effectiveness of servicing processes.
-This evaluation allows us to identify patterns or trends that may indicate the need for adjustments in the maintenance schedule or proactive measures to prevent potential issues.
-By optimizing servicing and maintenance, we can minimize downtime, maximize ATM availability, and ensure a seamless customer experience.

 ---

 ## Tools Used